Story of the hall

 The hall is the fulcrum between Old River Lane and North Street

-Facing both east and west, the hall is the single active link between Old River Lane, adjacent to the only public footpath connection.
-Remove the hall and the path would be isolated within car parking.
-Remove the hall and there is stark separation between North Street and ORL.
+Facing both east and west, the hall is the single active link between the anticipated Old River Lane development, adjacent to the only public footpath connection.